United States senior military college: Texas A&M University

 Texas A&M University was established under the Morrill Act of 1862, and cadets began classes in 1876.
-During World War II, Texas A&M produced 20,229 Aggies who served in combat.
-Of those, 14,123 Aggies served as officers: more than the combined total of the United States Naval Academy and the United States Military Academy and more than three times the totals of any other SMC.
+During World War II, Texas A&M produced 20,229 students who served in combat.
+Of those, 14,123 served as officers: more than the combined total of the United States Naval Academy and the United States Military Academy.

-Texas A&M has grown rapidly since the 20th century and is now the largest university by enrollment in the United States.
-With an enrollment of 64,961 students, of which approximately 2,560 are cadets, Texas A&M is the largest of the SMCs by total student enrollment.
-In 2018, more than 220 cadets were commissioned as officers, making Texas A&M University the largest producer of commissioned officers among all the SMCs.
-According to U.S. News & World Report Texas A&M is ranked highest academically compared to other SMCs, and many degrees common to cadets (specifically STEM degrees) are ranked as top 10 programs out of all universities in the United States.
-Texas A&M University is the only senior military college to allow students to commission as merchant marines, and is done through their Maritime Academy located at their Galveston campus.
+Texas A&M has grown rapidly since the 20th century and is now one of the largest universities by enrollment in the United States, with an enrollment of 64,961 students, of which approximately 2,560 are cadets.
+In 2018, more than 220 cadets were commissioned as officers.

 The Citadel

 The Citadel, the Military College of South Carolina, is a state-supported, comprehensive college located in Charleston, South Carolina, which was established in 1842.
-The Citadel enrolls approximately 2,250 cadets in the South Carolina Corps of Cadets and approximately 1,300 civilian graduate and undergraduate students in The Citadel Graduate College.
-In 2017, for the seventh consecutive year, U.S. News & World Report ranked The Citadel as the No. 1 regional public college in the South (among those that offer master's degrees).
+The Citadel enrolls approximately 2,250 cadets in the South Carolina Corps of Cadets and another 2,000 civilian graduate and undergraduate students in The Citadel Graduate College.
+The Citadel also offers 8 online degree programs.
+In 2017, for the seventh consecutive year, U.S. News & World Report ranked The Citadel as the No. 1 regional public college in the South among those that offer master's degrees.
 Members of the Cadet Corps are required to be enrolled in ROTC and approximately one third are commissioned into the six military services.
-Active duty Marine and Navy personnel also attend cadet classes as part of the MECEP (Marine Enlisted Commissioning Education Program) and STA-21 programs which commission highly qualified NCOs; the MECEP program originated at The Citadel in 1973.
+Active duty Marine and Navy personnel also attend cadet classes as part of the MECEP (Marine Enlisted Commissioning Education Program) and Seaman to Admiral (STA-21) programs which commission highly qualified NCOs; the MECEP program originated at The Citadel in 1973.